 If you browse through a lot of YouTube channels, you will see plenty of people uploading random content.
 For example, a guy uploads a cute cat video, another video of his favorite video game, and then another video of a funny thing that happened at his local shopping mall.

 While YouTube won’t stop you from uploading such content, you probably shouldn’t expect to gain massive success in having no central theme dominating your channel.
-The main reason why this doesn’t work is because you have no clear target audience.
+The main reason why this doesn’t work is that you have no clear target audience.

 What you want to do is first define your target audience and create or upload videos that will appeal to your intended viewers.
 You can even use YouTube’s analytics dashboard to gather data on who is watching your videos.